Perth Rectangular Stadium: Interstate football

+Eleven interstate matches were played at Perth Oval between 1921 and 1935, when it was succeeded by Subiaco Oval as the primary venue for interstate football.
+The de facto final of the 1921 Perth Carnival was played at Perth Oval between Western Australia and South Australia, with Western Australia winning by 10 points to emerge as interstate carnival champions for the first time.
+The match attracted 26,461 people, a Western Australian sporting record attendance.

+In July 1929, Perth Oval hosted four interstate matches as part of the centenary of Western Australia celebrations.
+The first of these, featuring Western Australia and Victoria, set a new state record sporting crowd of 27,473 attendees, the largest sporting crowd ever at the venue.
+This remained a state record until the 1937 Perth Carnival.

 Cricket

 The venue was home to Western Australian Grade Cricket teams North Perth and University.
 North Perth played at the oval between 1910 and 1975 and University between 1913 and 1929.

 Rugby union

 Rugby was played at the venue as early as 1905.
 The ground has occasionally been used by the Western Australian Rugby Union to host state league finals matches at least as far back as 1940.

-Perth Spirit played at the venue during the 2007 Australian Rugby Championship.

-Perth Rectangular Stadium has been the home of the Western Force since 2010.